MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 > [!TIP]
 > The syntax for `--query` is case sensitive _and environment-specific_.
 If you receive empty results, check your capitalization.
 Avoid quoting errors by applying the rules you learned in [Write Azure CLI commands for different environments](./get-started-tutorial-2-environment-syntax.md)

-Unless the `--output` parameter is specified, these examples rely on a default output configuration of `json` set in [Prepare your environment](./get-started-tutorial-1-prepare-environment.md)
+Unless the `--output` parameter is specified, these examples rely on a default output configuration of `json` set in [Prepare your environment for the Azure CLI](./get-started-tutorial-1-prepare-environment.md)

 ### Get JSON dictionary properties of an Azure resource

-Using the storage account created in [Write Azure CLI commands for different environments](./get-started-tutorial-2-environment-syntax.md), get the `primaryEndpoints` of your storage account.
+Using the storage account created in [Learn Azure CLI syntax differences in Bash, PowerShell and Cmd](./get-started-tutorial-2-environment-syntax.md), get the `primaryEndpoints` of your new storage account.

 ```azurecli-interactive
 az storage account show --resource-group <msdocs-tutorial-rg-00000000> \